GibraltarSoftware/Loupe.Agent.Core/README.md

-# Loupe Agent for .NET 5, .NET Core, and Xamarin #
+# Loupe Agent for .NET Standard / 6 / 8

-This repository has the modern Loupe Agents for .NET Standard (for Xamarin) and .NET Core / .NET 5.
+This repository has the modern Loupe Agents for .NET Standard and .NET Core / .NET 6+.
 The Loupe Agent provides a generic facility for capturing log messages, exceptions, and metrics from .NET applications.
 It is supported by Gibraltar Software and replaces the original [Loupe Agent.](https://www.nuget.org/packages/Gibraltar.Agent/)

 ## How do I use Loupe with my Application? ##

-To add Loupe to your application we recommend referencing either the [Loupe.Extensions.Logging package](https://www.nuget.org/packages/Loupe.Extensions.Logging/) or [Loupe.Agent.Core package](https://www.nuget.org/packages/Loupe.Agent.Core/).
+To add Loupe to your application, we recommend referencing either the [Loupe.Extensions.Logging package](https://www.nuget.org/packages/Loupe.Extensions.Logging/) or [Loupe.Agent.Core package](https://www.nuget.org/packages/Loupe.Agent.Core/).
 These will pull in the related dependencies.

 For complete instructions, see the [Getting Started Guide](https://doc.onloupe.com/#GettingStarted_Introduction.html)